MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

     ![Lasso/Fence tool](media/recap-photo8.PNG "Lasso/Fence tool")

-2. Use the **Lasso/Fence** tool to select everything but the object you want to keep, press Enter, and then press Delete.
+2. With the **Lasso/Fence** tool, select everything but the object you want to keep, press Enter, and then press Delete.
 You may have to do this a few times to remove the majority of the floor.

     ![Floor selected](media/recap-photo9.PNG "Floor selected")